Imperial Oil Ltd's Dividend Analysis

 What Does Imperial Oil Ltd Do?

-Imperial Oil Ltd is one of Canada's largest integrated oil companies, active in all phases of the petroleum industry, including exploration, production, and sale of crude oil and natural gas.
-It stands as a major crude oil producer, the largest petroleum refiner, a leading marketer of petroleum products, and a significant producer of petrochemicals.
-The company also explores lower-emission business opportunities such as carbon capture and storage, hydrogen, and lower-emission fuels.
-Its operations are segmented into Upstream, Downstream, and Chemical, with the majority of revenue derived from the Downstream segment.
+Imperial Oil Ltd is one of Canada's largest integrated oil companies.
+It is active in all phases of the petroleum industry in Canada, including the exploration for, and production and sale of, crude oil and natural gas.
+It is a major producer of crude oil, the largest petroleum refiner, a leading marketer of petroleum products, and a major producer of petrochemicals.
+The company also pursues lower-emission business opportunities including carbon capture and storage, hydrogen and lower-emission fuels.
+The company's operations are conducted in three main segments: Upstream, Downstream, and Chemical.
+The majority of revenue is from the downstream segment.
+The Downstream segment is organized and operates to refine crude oil into petroleum products and to distribute and market these products.

 A Glimpse at Imperial Oil Ltd's Dividend History